davidaristoff/Featurizing-KMD/README.md

 "lorenz96_sim.m" generates the data file lorenz96_data.mat.

-"FKMD.m" runs FKMD on the Lorenz96 data.
+"FKMD_lorenz96.m" runs FKMD on the Lorenz96 data.
 This generates a data file for each iteration.

 "FKMD_analysis.m" analyzes these data files to create the plots that appear in the Lorenz experiment.